This 'Equalize Trad Anchors' article is part of the book - Trad Climbing Basics.

 Criteria 3: Shock Loading

-Imagine hanging a heavy shopping bag from the coat rack in your hallway.
-If you place it there gently, the coat rack might strain a bit, but it'll hold.
+Imagine hanging a heavy shopping bag from a nail on your kitchen wall.
+If you place it there gently, the nail might strain a bit, but it'll hold.

 Now imagine extending that shopping bag with a piece of string.
 Hold it up high, then drop it.
 What happens?
-The increased force will likely break either the coat rack or the shopping bag, dumping your shopping in an untidy pile of broken eggs and plasterboard.
+The increased force will likely break either the nail, string or bag, dumping your shopping in an untidy pile of broken eggs and plasterboard.

-When you tie an overhand knot in your sling/ cordelette at the anchor, each piece becomes independent.
-This means that if any piece failed, there would be no movement or shock loading.
+There should be no slack in any part of your anchor, so that if any piece failed, there would be no movement or shock loading.

 How To Equalize Three or More Pieces